lambdamai/lambda-help/lectures/2016-03-22/README.md

         print("Caught exception:",sys.exc_info()[0])
 ```

-    Input a number:Not a number
+    Input a number:wow, such an exception
     Caught exception: <class 'ValueError'>
     Input a number:34